5. Gateway & Transports

 Layer 3: Transport Adapters — Rendering

-Each transport adapter is a component that @requires(gateway="IGateway").
-At activation, it reads its surface from the gateway and generates the actual endpoints.
+Each transport adapter is a component that queries kernel.runnables_by_component() at activation and generates the actual endpoints.

 REST (src/signalpy/adapters/rest.py)